DarwinAwardWinner/ido-completing-read-plus/README.md

     (ido-mode 1)
     (ido-everywhere 1)

-## Smex

-Smex allows you to use ido for completion of commands in M-x.
-First install the [smex](https://github.com/nonsequitur/smex) package, then follow the directions to set up key-bindings for it.

-## ido completion in org-mode and magit

-Org-mode and magit have their own support for ido:

-    (setq org-completion-use-ido t)
-    (setq magit-completing-read-function 'magit-ido-completing-read)

 ## ido-ubiquitous (this package)

 Install this package and then turn on `ido-ubiquitous-mode`:

     (require 'ido-ubiquitous)
     (ido-ubiquitous-mode 1)

+## Smex

+Smex allows you to use ido for completion of commands in M-x, with enhancements like putting your most-used commands at the front of the list.
+First install the [smex](https://github.com/nonsequitur/smex) package, then follow the directions to set up key-bindings for it.

+## Packages with their own completion customizations

+Finally, some packages implement their own completion customizations, and ido-ubiquitous avoids interfering with these, so you need to enable them separately.

+* Org Mode: `(setq org-completion-use-ido t)`
+* Magit: `(setq magit-completing-read-function 'magit-ido-completing-read)`
+* Gnus: `(setq gnus-completing-read-function 'gnus-ido-completing-read)`